Mantaseus/Huion_Kamvas_Linux/README.md

         ```
         sudo pacman -S xf86-input-input-evdev
         ```
-    - [xdotool](https://www.semicomplete.com/projects/xdotool/): Allows you to simulate keyboard input and other mouse activities.
-This will be used by the script to trigger user defined actions (in ./config.json file) when a certain button is pressed on the graphics tablet

-        ```
-        sudo pacman -S xdotool
-        ```
 - Python packages
     - [pyusb](https://walac.github.io/pyusb/): Used for communicating with the USB device and reading the data packets from the graphics tablet